-In the event that the company is in breach of his duty not to make secret profit or exploit corporate assets, information and opportunities, it is attended with great and strict.
-The fact that the donation was accepted in good faith45 or that the company shared in the covert profit is irrelevant.46 The firm may file a lawsuit to recover such hidden profit or benefit, and the affected director will be held liable for any undue perks and secret profit.47
+The aforementioned heading has several, strictly applicable ramifications.
+The fact that the donation was accepted in good faith or that the company shared in the covert profit is irrelevant.
+The firm may file a lawsuit to recover such hidden profit or benefit, and the affected director will be held liable for any undue perks and secret profit.

 It is irrelevant if the director acted in good faith.
 In Regal (Hasting) Ltd. v.
-Gulliver, 48the court held that it doesn't matter if the directors acted in good faith because they had no other option for raising capital when they used their own funds to establish a subsidiary, strengthen it to the point of being a good going concern, and issue shares to themselves that were subsequently purchased at a profit by another business.
+Gulliver, the court held that It doesn't matter if the directors acted in good faith because they had no other option for raising capital when they used their own funds to establish a subsidiary, strengthen it to the point of being a good going concern, and issue shares to themselves that were subsequently purchased at a profit by another business.
 The court additionally decided that culpability arises from breaking the prohibition against directors making undisclosed profits from assets they have obtained as a result of their affiliation with the company.